 Part 1: Complete

-- Online courses you’ll need to complete to fulfill the requirements of the Foundational Course (6.5 hours).
+- Online courses to fulfill the requirements of the Foundational Course (7.5 hours).

 - We included Additional Resources you are welcome to review if you have the time or would like more information.
 These are not required.